dempsey-ai/weatherBot/README.md

 ## weatherBot chat examples

+The purpose of using a chat bot style interaction is to support natural language, simple chats from the user.
+The following examples are not meant to dictate a strict syntax format, but examples of keys words that the weatherBot will understand and respond.
+The user may or may not use punctuation or more or less words than the examples.
+In my experience, the chats will trend towards fewer words, but hopefully catch the user's intention during their early interactions of learning the weatherBot's capabilities.

 - location 80809 (set's the user's location for the weatherBot to a specific zipcode)
 - location pikes peak,co (set's the user's location for the weatherBot to a specific city)